Golden generation: Chile (2007–2017)

-The backbone of the Chile team which won back to back Copa América titles in 2015 and in 2016 came from the U-20 squad that finished third at the 2007 FIFA U-20 World Cup in Canada (most notably Alexis Sánchez and Arturo Vidal).
-However, in 2017, they finished runners-up to Germany's B team at the Confederations Cup and then inexplicably failed to qualify for the 2018 World Cup, despite most of the squad being in the prime of their careers, following unexpected losses to Bolivia and Paraguay in qualification.
-Other notable players during this period include Claudio Bravo, Eduardo Vargas, Mark Gonzalez, Mauricio Isla, Jean Beausejour, Gary Medel, Charles Aránguiz and Gonzalo Jara.
+The backbone of the Chile team which won back-to-back Copa América titles in 2015 and 2016 came from the U-20 squad that finished third at the 2007 FIFA U-20 World Cup in Canada, most notably Alexis Sánchez and Arturo Vidal.
+Other notable players during this period included Claudio Bravo, Eduardo Vargas, Mauricio Isla, Jean Beausejour, Gary Medel, Charles Aránguiz, Gonzalo Jara, Jorge Valdivia, Matías Fernández and Mark González.
+Under managers Marcelo Bielsa and later Jorge Sampaoli, Chile became renowned for its high-intensity pressing, attacking style of play and tactical flexibility, transforming the national team into one of South America's strongest sides.